molecula/documentation/data-modeling-guide/_posts/2022-01-29-time-quantums.md

 ## What is happening when you use time quantums?

 Whenever a record with time quantums is ingested, a view is created for each level of granularity specified.
 This is essentially a copy of the column over a specific time range.
 If `YMDH` is specified and the time `2018-08-31T22:30:00Z` is ingested, a time view will exist for `2018`, `2018-08`, `2018-08-31`, and `2018-08-31T22`.
-This means data which has times for every hour for two days (say May 2nd and 3rd) in a field with `YMDH` time quantums configured will have 48+2+1+1+1 views (53) in total.
+This means data which has times for every hour for two days (say May 2nd and 3rd) in a column with `YMDH` time quantums configured will have 48+2+1+1+1 views (53) in total.
 48 hours, 2 days, 1 month, 1 year, and the standard view.

 # TTL (Time To Live)
 ## What is TTL?